ihmeuw/pseudopeople/docs/source/datasets/index.rst

 A simulant may claim more than four dependents, but only four will appear in the dataset; the rest are omitted.

+All columns not otherwise labeled are about the primary filer;
+for example, the :code:`first_name` column is the first name of the primary filer.
+The :code:`simulant_id` and :code:`household_id` columns represent the "ground truth" of which simulant is the primary filer, and which household *that primary filer* lives in.
+It is not guaranteed that all simulants described in a 1040 row live in the same household;
+for example, college students may be claimed as dependents while living elsewhere.

 A single simulant can appear in multiple rows in this dataset, for example if they filed a 1040 and were also claimed as a dependent on another simulant's 1040.